debops/debops/docs/getting-started.rst

 ``role::owncloud:base_install``
   Run tasks related to the installation the ownCloud packages.
+  FIXME: Rename to install

 ``role::owncloud:configure``
   Run tasks related to ownCloud configuration and setup.
+  FIXME: Rename to setup

 ``role::owncloud:mail``
   Run tasks related to the deployment of the mail configuration.